-If you believe you require a particular accommodation, please feel free to speak with a SAS staff member for assistance.
+If you believe you require a particular accommodation, please feel free to speak with a SAS staff member.

 What types of disabilities do RWU students disclose to Student Accessibility Services?

-RWU students disclose a variety of disabilities including, but not limited to:
+RWU students disclose and document a variety of disabilities including, but not limited to:

 - mobility/physical disabilities (e.g. Muscular Dystrophy, Cerebral Palsy);

 - learning disabilities (e.g. with reading or writing or language);

 - mental health conditions (e.g. depression, bipolar disorder, anxiety, eating disorders);